 Call for papers

 Authors are invited to submit an extended abstract of maximum 1200 words in English, (excluding reeferences, including figures and tables), as MS Word file.
-The abstracts and or posters can be submitted electronically by email: email@example.com no later than 15th April 2020.
+The abstracts and or posters can be submitted electronically by email: firstname.lastname@example.org no later than 15th April 2020.
 Abstracts will be accepted based on quality, originality and relevance to the conference topics.
-All accepted papers will be published as the conference proceedings, while the best papers after evaluation will be published in scientific journals.
+Authors of accepted abstracts are also invited to submit full research papers of high quality, originality and relevance to the conference topics.
 We look forward to receiving your paper and we hope to see you actively taking part in the International Section in Agricultural Economics of the 16th Conference of the Hellenic Association of Agricultural Economists – ETAGRO.

 After the end of the review process of the abstracts, the authors of the papers accepted for oral and poster presentation are asked to submit a full paper for possible publication in special issues of international journals.
 Please send the full paper by email to email@example.com until 15th November 2020 at the latest.

 |15 April 2020||First call for submission of extended abstracts for oral presentation or poster presentation|